Vi Veri Vniversvm Vivvs Vici.

 This shape above can be expanded below with a larger circle and square.
 The secret here is their FRACTAL nature, meaning that they are self-similar courtesy of the dodecagram:

 Next we can add another hexagram to the dodecagram.
 Now we have recursive hexagrams which implies parts that are similar to the whole.
-Everything dances to a universal pattern—the exquisite perfection of infinite scalability found in the heart chakra.
+Everything dances to a universal pattern—the exquisite perfection of infinite scalability.
 This is the great secret of the number six—it is actually octahedral.

-Using the triple nature of the human lung, we can merge the energy of the root, heart and soul star.
-Here we can unify spirituality and sexuality, female and male, above and below.
-Eventually we arrive at wholeness—a perfect union with the universe.
+Using the triple nature of the human lung, we can merge the root, heart and crown to arrive at wholeness—union with the universe.